gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level2/stretching-a-polymer.rst

 ..  container:: justify

-    Select again *system* for both centering and output.
+    Select *system* for both centering and output.

 ..  container:: justify

-    Then, follow all the same steps as previously:
+    Then, follow the exact same steps as previously to solvate and equilibrate the system:

 ..  code-block:: bash